Lapworth 24: Design

-The design has sleeping accommodation for four people, with a double "V"-berth in the bow cabin and a two straight settee quarter berths in the main cabin.
+Designed as a cruiser, there is sleeping accommodation for four people, with a double "V"-berth in the bow cabin and a two straight settee quarter berths in the main cabin.
 The galley is located on the both sides just forward of the companionway ladder.
 The galley is equipped with a two-burner stove and a sink to starboard and an icebox to port.
 A navigation station is on the port side, on top of the ice box.
 The head is located centered in the bow cabin.
 Cabin headroom is 60 in and the fresh water tank has a capacity of 10 u.s.gal.

 The design has a PHRF racing average handicap of 249 and a hull speed of 6.0 kn.

 Operational history

 Sixteen year old Robin Lee Graham sailed a used Lapworth 24, named Dove west from California in July 1965, reaching Saint Thomas, U.S. Virgin Islands in November 1968 before switching to a Luders 33 to complete the circumnavigation in 1970.
 His adventures became regular features in National Geographic Magazine and Graham later wrote a bestselling book about the voyage, entitled Dove.

 In a 2010 review Steve Henkel wrote, "best features: The comparatively long deep keel on the L24 (and the Gladiator 24) versus her comp[etitor]s provides considerable directional stability (ie., ability to keep sailing in one direction without needing to correct the course using the helm or sail trim).
 Worst features: Like all her comps except one, the L24's draft is too deep for convenient trailer-sailing."